 The two levels can also intersect, as there can be users who are affected by both problems (i.e. don't have the sufficient knowledge plus have a disability).

-The three examples I mentioned in this article (Salesforce, Foundation, Atlassian) handle the first level of documentation accessibility quite well, as they:
+The three examples I mentioned in this article (Salesforce, Foundation, Atlassian) handle the first level of documentation accessibility really well, as they:

 They also partially implement the second level of accessibility.
 However, you can still find issues here and there, such as color contrast, link visibility, or video captioning.

-Documentation accessibility is primarily important because we shouldn't exclude users with disabilities from adopting new technologies.
-But, it also hugely impacts how many users will be willing to go the extra mile to pick up a new tool.
+However, documentation accessibility is still an important part of accessibility.
+First, because users with disabilities shouldn't be excluded from adopting new technologies, but also because it greatly impacts how many people are willing to go the extra mile to pick up a new tool.